ARE TIMES SO SCARY?

 “You can be somebody that was perfect your entire life, and somebody could accuse you of something”.

 Many are angered about the recent men of power being accused of sexual assault, which include Kavanaugh and President Trump.
-They feel that the timing at which these women are coming forward are very odd.
+They feel that the timing at which these women are coming forward is very odd.
 Dr. Ford came forward after thirty-six years and recalls being molested by Kavanaugh in high school.
 A large number of conservatives believe that this allegation was a political stunt to try and keep Kavanaugh from being confirmed.

 In the same interview, Trump was asked to comment on how women in America are doing, and he said, “Women are doing great.”
 Everyday women endure a new kind of struggle or suppression that take a burden on their life for the simple fact that they are female.
 Trump’s comment on the safety of women is simply dismissive and ignorant to the female population as a whole, and in this day and age, as well as in history, it was and has been a scary time for women.
 While it is indeed a scary time for in the world, ignoring privilege at a time like this instead of using it as a platform, will leave women’s safety an undiscussed topic.